[Investigation] Did Russia get Nato's cosmic-level secrets?

 And he was caught out in June later that year in a wire-tap sting, another VSSE file indicated.

-The ADIV, one day, suddenly stripped the reservist of his security clearance and fired him.
+The ADIV, one day, suddenly fired the reservist and took away his security clearance.

 The reservist phoned the colonel to ask for protection, but the colonel shut down the conversation, a Belgian security source told EUobserver.

-"He [the colonel] ... put this whole little world into encrypted communications," a June 2015 VSSE report seen by this website also said, referring to the world of the reservist, the colonel, and the reservist's shady Russian associates.
+"He [the colonel] ... put this whole little world into encrypted communications," a June 2015 VSSE report seen by this website also said, referring to the world of the reservist, the colonel, and the reservist's shady associates.

-British and US intelligence tried to help the VSSE crack the encryption, but it was too sophisticated, the Belgian source noted.
+British and US intelligence tried to help the VSSE to crack the encryption, but it was too sophisticated, the Belgian source noted.

-And then the whole "little [Russian] world" seemed to vanish off Belgium's radar once again.
+And then the whole "little [Russian] world" seemed to vanish off Belgium's radar.

 Colonel's reply